Local and National

 - Our staff are trained professionals who know what they are doing.

 - That we are sensitive to the needs, pressures and worries of carers and those they care for.

 - You will have continuity of care and reliability.
 Wherever possible the same member of staff will visit you at the arranged time, every time, to enable you to build a valued relationship.

 We ensure staff have regular training updates throughout their employment with us, but we also identify other areas of training that will enhance staff skills and ultimately provide better services.
 We provide training around specific conditions such as Dementia, Stroke and End of Life Care.
 Staff can also be trained in specialised tasks to meet the needs of the individuals that they work with, this can include, amongst other things, artificial feeding and the giving of emergency treatments.

-All our Carer Support Workers have, or are in the process of completing their NVQ 2, NVQ 3, or Diploma in Health and Social Care.
+Many of our Carer Support Workers have, or are in the process of completing their NVQ 2, NVQ 3, or Diploma in Health and Social Care.